Ndindi Nyoro: 8 September 2019 fundraiser clash and subsequent arrest

-On Sunday, 8 September 2019, Ndìndì clashed with former Nominated Member of Parliament (MP) Maina Kamanda over protocol in a fundraising ceremony in Gìtui Catholic Church in Kiharū when Ndìndì insisted on his prerogative to officiate the event as the area MP.
-An altercation ensued in and outside the church, and the police attempted to arrest Ndìndì, but angry supporters shielded him away.
-Later in the evening, Ndìndì found himself marooned inside the studios of Royal Media Services where he had attended a show on Inooro TV as contingent of police officers lay in waiting outside.
-But he left the media house incognito and surfaced the following morning in Kìangage Primary School in Kiharū on a developmental tour, where he castigated the then Interior Principal Secretary (PS) Karanja Kìbìcho for misusing police to fight him politically.
-After playing cat and mouse game with the police, a contingent of paramilitary General Service Unit (GSU) officers was deployed and finally arrested Ndìndì at ACK St James Cathedral in Mūrang'a where he was attending an evening show on Kameme TV alongside two other legislators from Murang'a county.
-Ndìndì was apprehended and detained in Mūrang'a Police Station on allegations of assaulting police officers, causing disturbance at the church service and resisting arrest during the fundraiser.
+On 8 September 2019, Nyoro clashed with former Nominated Member of Parliament Maina Kamanda during a fundraising ceremony at Gitui Catholic Church in Kiharu over protocol at the event.
+An altercation ensued in and outside the church, and the police attempted to arrest him, but angry supporters shielded him away.
+Later in the evening, Nyoro found himself marooned inside the studios of Royal Media Services where he had attended a show on Inooro TV as contingent of police officers lay in waiting outside.
+But he left the media house incognito and surfaced the following morning in Kiangage Primary School in Kiharu on a developmental tour, where he castigated the then Interior Principal Secretary (PS) Karanja Kibicho for misusing police to fight him politically.
+After playing cat and mouse game with the police, a contingent of paramilitary General Service Unit (GSU) officers was deployed and finally arrested Nyoro at ACK St. James Cathedral in Murang'a where he was attending an evening show on Kameme TV alongside two other legislators from Muranga County.
+He was apprehended and detained in Mūrang'a Police Station on allegations of assaulting police officers, causing disturbance at the church service and resisting arrest during the fundraiser.
 News of his arrest provoked a storm of protest in Murang'a, and residents poured on the streets at night and lit bonfires, demanding immediate release of the MP.
-Ndìndì was later released from the police custody later in the night and the following morning he appeared in Mūrang'a Law Court where charges against him were dropped unconditionally.
-His supporters went wild with jubilation as Ndìndì vacated the court accompanied by a swarm of political leaders.
-When addressing a multitude of his supporters in Mūrang'a, Ndìndì echoed words of the former Kiharū MP and multi-party democracy activist Kenneth Matiba of 'let the people decide', in reference to the political stance he has taken of supporting Deputy President William Ruto for 2022 presidency, a stand he says, has caused his political persecution.
+Nyoro was later released from the police custody later in the night and the following morning he appeared in Murang'a Law Court where charges against him were dropped unconditionally.
+His supporters went wild with jubilation as he vacated the court accompanied by a swarm of political leaders.
+When addressing a multitude of his supporters in Murang'a, Nyoro echoed words of the former Kiharu MP and multi-party democracy activist Kenneth Matiba of 'let the people decide', in reference to the political stance he had taken of supporting Deputy President William Ruto for 2022 presidency, a stand he said, had caused his political persecution.
 He said this to the media, "I'm elected by the people and it is to them I owe allegiance.
 We must be given space to exercise our free will, and people should not be bulldozed to follow certain political direction.
 These persecutors must never lie to themselves that they can buy off souls and hearts of poor people with their money.
 This money in the first place belong to the poor peasants and their families.
 I am ready to pay the price for what my people and I believe in."